OrganicityEu/organicityeu.github.io/docs/tools/set/tutorials/HowToCreateASensor.md

 1. Download and install <a href="https://developer.android.com/studio/index.html">Android Studio</a>
 2. Clone the Sensing-on-the-Go repository and especially the <a href="https://github.com/amaxilat/smartphone-sensors/tree/master/sensors/ExampleSensor">ExampleSensor located in the sensors directroy</a>
-3. Open the *ExampleSensor* project with Android Studio and install and missing packages
+3. Open the *ExampleSensor* project with Android Studio and install any missing packages

 ### Setting up your own Sensor